apnadkarni/tcl-cffi/BUILD.md

 **NOTE**

-If not building against the system-installed Tcl, you may need to add the option `--with-tclinclude=/path/to/private/tcl/install/include`.
+If not building against the system-installed Tcl, you may need to add the options `--with-tcl=/path/to/private/tcl/install/lib` and `--with-tclinclude=/path/to/private/tcl/install/include`.
-This is particularly important if the private and system Tcl versions differ.
+This is particularly important if the private and system Tcl versions differ, for example when the system Tcl is 8.6 and your private Tcl is 9.0

 ### Building on Unix using `libffi` back end